 It’s also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
 The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.

-Lake Louise, every few winters, can freeze very early before a significant snowfall, resulting in a blue glass lake.
-It’s an absolutely stunning natural occurrence and can happen in November, but don’t count on seeing the lake as a visitor this way, as November is generally the worst month to visit Banff.
+Every few winters, Lake Louise freezes very early before a significant snowfall, resulting in a blue-glass lake.
+This absolutely stunning natural occurrence can happen in November, but don’t count on seeing the lake as a visitor this way, as November is generally the worst month to visit Banff.
+The lake freezing like this doesn’t happen every year, and when it does, it lasts only a few days at most.

 Snowshoe Around Lake Louise